deverac/calc/README.md

+`calc.exe` - A simple command-line calculator.

 `calc.zip` is a FreeDOS package containing `calc.exe` (and sources).

-`calc.exe` - A simple command-line calculator.
+To install: `fdinst install calc.zip`.
+To install with sources: `fdnpkg install-wsrc calc.zip`

 `calc.exe` was created to run on (16-bit) FreeDOS, but can also be built to run on (64-bit) Linux.
 On Linux, a much more capable `calc` program already exists.